SanjitRaman/RISC-V-cpu/statements/dhyey.md

 | 00 | The operand will be the register file output. |

-A schematic of the hazard unit and forwarding multiplexers was designed in ISSiE.
+A schematic of the hazard unit and forwarding multiplexers was designed in ISSiE, and is available in the [design specification](https://github.com/SanjitRaman/Team-10-RISC-V/blob/vbuddy-pipelining-tests/rtl/hazard_unit/readme.md).

 ### Stalls

 The load word instruction has a 2 cycle latency, so the register value cannot be used until 2 clock cycles later (where the data can be forwarded from the writeback stage).
 In order to solve this data hazard, the pipeline can be **stalled** when a load word is in the execute stage, and the load word destination register matches the source register operands in the Decode stage (i.e. a later instruction's source register is the load word destination register).

-lwStall = ResultSrcE0 & (Rs1D == RdE

-(INSERT ISSIE DIAGRAM)

 ### Outputs